The Financial Case for Cloud for Law Firms

 - More mobile and accessible than on-premise servers/IT.

-- Comes with less headaches than on-premise servers/IT.
+- Comes with less headache than on-premise servers/IT.

 In our analysis, both written and in video, we’ll compare the On-Premise vs. Web Applications vs. Private Cloud, and for each we’ll analyze the up-front and ongoing (monthly) costs.